 There are instances when all we want to observe is the CPU and Memory utilization, in which case the top command is the best solution.
 The advantage of the top command is that its numbers are updated in real-time.

-You need to hit q on your keyboard to be able to escape from the top session.
+Afterward, you need to hit q on your keyboard to be able to escape from the top session.
 The cool thing about top is that we can use command-line options to manipulate it.

 - average load